GenericMasterFunctions

 GenericMasterFunctions::LocateScreenImage

-Store the location and dimensions of a SAFS IBT component or area.
+Store the location and dimensions of a component.

 The following variables are set by this command: